-Presumably, though, a direct timing of birth effect that is particular to the 17th birthday should be present regardless of the presence of the CTC.
+should be present regardless of the presence of the CTC.
 As a result, this identification problem in the SIPP data can be addressed by estimating a placebo effect of a child turning 17 before or after the end of a year in the absence of the CTC and compare it with an analogous effect in the presence of the CTC.
 We can implement this idea by applying our estimation strategy to the time period before 1998 (when the CTC was introduced), and comparing the estimate with the 2001-2003 estimate.
-To do this, we apply the same estimating procedure to the 1997-1998 panel and compare the growth rate of labor income between 1997 and 1998 for households whose child turns 17 at the end of 1997 versus at the beginning of 1998.39 Panel A of Table 4 reports estimates of the pre-CTC "treatment" effect based on time windows of six and twelve months.
-The estimated coefficients (p-values) displayed in columns (1) and (2), are 0.009 (0.607) for the six-month window and 0.001 (0.892) for the 12-month window.
+To do this, we apply the same estimating procedure to the 1997-1998 panel and compare the growth rate of labor income between 1997 and 1998 for households whose child turned 17 at the end of 1997 versus at the beginning of 1998.
+Panel A of Table 4 reports estimates of the pre-CTC "treatment" effect based on time windows of six and twelve months.
+The estimated coefficients (pvalues) displayed in columns (1) and (2), are 0.009 (0.607) for the six-month window and 0.001 (0.892) for the 12-month window.
 These estimates are an order of magnitude smaller than the ones in the baseline specifications, and statistically highly insignificant.
 Panel B of this table then compares the pre-CTC and the post-CTC treatment effects using a triple-difference estimator.
-In particular, we estimate where $t \in \{1997, 2001, 2002\}$ and $I{\{t \ge 2001\}}$ is an indicator for years after the introduction of the CTC.
-As before, T{it} is an indicator for a household with a child turning 17 in the last k months of year t and the set of observations used to estimate this equation is restricted only to households in which at least one child who turns 17 either in the last k months of year t, or in the first k months of year t + 1, with $k \in \{6, 12\}$.
+Specifically, we estimate where $t \in \{1997, 2001, 2002\}$ and $I{\{t \ge 2001\}}$ is an indicator for years after the introduction of the CTC.
+As before, $T{it}$ is an indicator for a household with a child turning 17 in the last kmonths of year t and the set of observations used to estimate this equation is restricted to only households in which at least one child turned 17 either in the last k months of year t, or in the first k months of year t + 1, with $k \in \{6, 12\}$ .
 We add an indicator for 2001-2002 (the time period after the introduction of the CTC) to control for a secular time trend in labor income.
-Recall that in 1997, the households are not affected by the CTC, so β_1 measures the direct effect of a child turning 17 at the end of year t as opposed to at the beginning of year t + 1.
-On the other hand, β_2 measures how this effect changes between the pre-CTC period (t = 1997) and the post-CTC period ($t \in \{2001, 2002\}$).
-As a result, the effect measured by β_2 can be attributed to the introduction of the CTC, assuming that all other omitted factors that affected the growth rate of labor income between these two periods affected both types of households similarly.
+Recall that in 1997, the households were not affected by the CTC, so $\beta_1$ measures the direct effect of a child turning 17 at the end of year t as opposed to at the beginning of year t + 1.
+On the other hand, $\beta_2$ measures how this effect changes between the pre-CTC period (t = 1997) and the post-CTC period ( $t \in \{2001, 2002\}$ ).
+As a result, the effect measured by $\beta_2$ can be attributed to the introduction of the CTC, assuming that all other omitted factors that affected the growth rate of labor income between these two periods affected both sets of households similarly.
 We estimate this equation by OLS and adjust the standard errors for clustering at the household level.